muxinc/mux-ruby/docs/IncidentsApi.md

 Get an Incident

-Returns the details of an incident
+Returns the details of an incident.

 ### Examples